 Those filters that have more than 10 options include a Filter Value search box for writing text and make the search easier.

 Alarms by Using the Search Box

-- Type your search in the Enter search phrase box.
+- Enter your search in the Enter search

 Note: If you want to search for an exact phrase having two or more words, you will need to put quotation marks around the words in the phrase.

 Note: Keep in mind that wildcard characters are considered as literals.